 A big thanks to ‘GULFNEWS’ local newspaper of UAE for giving me this opportunity to enhance my writing skills.

-I end my day with reading myself to bed and listening Quran Audio.
+I end my day by reading myself to bed and listening to Quran Audio.